 Fredrik Strömberg has two fundamental pieces of advice for users of Storykit Video Studio.

-The first one is to always start with the script – but that doesn't mean you should let it limit you later on, in the editing process.
+The first one is to always start with the script – but that doesn't mean you should let it limit you later on, in the video editing process.

 – The script first, the assets second, and the styling last.
 It’s the same as when you work with a more traditional media production – the text comes first, then the pictures and then you finish with the layout.
 I believe that’s important because the way you phrase your script will dictate which images you’re going to use and how you should work with them.
-Especially if you’re using a stock photo.
+Especially if you’re using stock photos.
 The text on the slide should dictate how you adapt your asset.
 And that can change from slide to slide?

 Test your script